A defenseman to keep in mind for the Canadiens - Dose.ca

 In a recent TVA Sports piece, the name of Pavel Mintyukov of the Anaheim Ducks was mentioned, and the idea makes a lot of sense.

-The 10th overall pick in 2022 has been struggling this season, so much so that he was left out of his club's last three games by his coach.
+The 10th overall pick in 2022 has been struggling this season, so much so that he was left out by his coach in his club's last three games.

 He'll be one to keep an eye on.https://t.co/nQs1ZoccHm